 5 Ways to Help Your Distributors in a Time of Anxiety

 It’s an anxious time for the distributed workforce.
 From the war in Ukraine to the lingering effects of the pandemic, the fact is that many distributors and brand associates don’t know what’s going to happen next, and it’s concerning them.
 In an industry that relies so much on commitment and concentration, as well as confidence, it’s mission-critical to have distributors who are not weighted down by anxiety, but rather enthusiastic about what tomorrow might bring.
-But strong distributed workforce communication can help.
+But strong distributed workforce communication can help with the workforce enablement.

 A recent poll from the American Psychological Association shows that a significant majority of Americans are stressed about current events, from inflation to war to supply-chain issues.
 Where earlier polls might have found people stressed about their personal lives, now they are anxious about situations that are almost entirely outside of their control.